-

 The Australian National Clinical Guidelines for ADHD states that "Combined pharmacological and non-pharmacological treatment was better than either alone.

 You remember everything you were supposed to do, and still forget to do it.
 You work twice as hard as everyone around you and feel half as accomplished.
+You've been called "scatterbrained", "emotional", or "too sensitive" so often you've started to believe it.

 Disruptive Behaviour Disorders (DBDs) encompass a group of childhood externalising disorders, primarily including ADHD, Oppositional Defiant Disorder (ODD), and Conduct Disorder (CD).